 During the lecture portion of this course, students will explore the importance of work and the employer's expectations of the employee.
 Students will be exposed to basic job skills necessary to obtain and maintain entry level employment.
 This course provides students the opportunity to perform skills at a specific job site.
 Successful students will complete 96 hours of occupational training at a specific job site.
 (Prerequisite: Acceptance in the Occupational Skills Program and instructor approval).
 (4 C/2 lect, 2 lab).

-This course provides information regarding community and leisure resources that will assist students in living and working independently.
-Students will learn transferable skills that will allow them to access these resources.
+This course provides information regarding community and leisure resources that will assist students as they transition into the competitive employment and the community setting.
 (Prerequisites: Acceptance into the Occupational Skills Program).
 (1 C/1 lect).